urbit-pilled/Monaco-hoon/README.md

 # How to use
-run `yarn start` in your terminal and open http://localhost:9000/ in your browser
+run `yarn install`, `yarn build`, and `yarn start` in your terminal and open http://localhost:9000/ in your browser